What is ER Modeling?

 The following holds true regarding the interactions between the two entities.

-A member can rent a more than movie in a given period.
+- A member can rent more than one movie in a given period.

 From the above scenario, we can see that the nature of the relationship is many-to-many.
 Relational databases do not support many-to-many relationships.
 We need to introduce a junction entity.
 This is the role that the MovieRentals entity plays.
 It has a one-to-many relationship with the members table and another one-to-many relationship with movies table.

 The following holds true about movies and categories.

 - A movie can only belong to one category but a category can have more than one movie.

 We can deduce from this that the nature of the relation between categories and movies table is one-to-many.

 The following holds true about members and payments

 - A member can only have one account but can make a number of payments.